Tax Preparation Resources & Tax Scams

 - Fake IRS Phone Calls Demanding Money

-Scammers will call you directly claiming that they are from the Internal Revenue Service (IRS) or the California Franchise Tax Board (FTB) and say that you owe them money.
+Scammers will call you claiming that they are from the Internal Revenue Service (IRS) or the California Franchise Tax Board (FTB) and say that you owe them money.
 The scammer will harass you and use high pressure tactics claiming that you will be arrested, deported, or will lose your driver’s license if you don’t pay right now.
-They will require that you wire the money to them or pay through a prepaid debit card.
+They will make you wire the money to them or pay through a prepaid debit card.
 Sometimes the scammer will even know your Social Security number or fake the caller ID so that it looks like they are calling from the IRS or FTB.
 They may even make follow-up calls that look like they are from the police or DMV.

 - Fake IRS Emails

 Scammers will send out “phishing” emails that look like they are from the IRS or FTB and claim that you either owe money or are due a refund.
 They will include links to official-looking web sites and ask for either money outright or personal information that will allow them to steal your identity.